Orbitale/SvelteAdmin/README.md

 		help: "Please don't make a summary of the book, remember to not spoil your readers!"
 	})
 ];
-// Note: these fields can obviously change based on different pages/actions,
+// Note: these fields can of course change based on different pages/actions,
 //   so feel free to spread this out if you have more complex admins!

 // Finally: the actual Crud object!